holepunchto/pear-docs/reference/pear/api.md

 ### `const pipe = Pear.worker.run(key <String>)`

-Spawns a new process by using the specified key as the entry point.
+Spawns a new process with the specified key as the entry point.
 Resolves to a `Duplex` stream object representing a pipe.

 ### `const pipe = Pear.worker.pipe()`

-Used within the worker process to get the communication pipe which is also returned by the `Pear.worker.run(key <String>)` function.
+Returns the communication pipe created to the worker process.
 Resolves to a `Duplex` stream object representing a pipe.

 ## `Pear.media <Object>`